What to Feed Your Child

-From 24-36 months, your toddler should be having a variety of foods from each food group that’s consistent with theAustralian Guide to Healthy Eating.
+From 24-36 months, your child should be provided with a variety of foods from each food group that’s consistent with theAustralian Guide to Healthy Eating.
 Don’t place additional pressure on yourself to make sure your child meets the guidelines.

-Treat the guidelines as a rough plan for what you provide – Meeting the guidelines is up to them!
+Treat the guidelines as a rough plan for what you provide – meeting the guidelines is up to them!

 1/2 cup of cooked veggies (broccoli, cauliflower, spinach, carrots, etc)

 1 cup of canned fruits in their own juice.

 Cereals and Grains

 4 serves of cereals and grains a day, 1 serve is: